an abstract photo of a curved building with a blue sky in the background

 In this sense, painting does not seek to reproduce the landscape, but to understand the way it is absorbed through experience.
 What emerges on the surface of the canvas is less the description of a place than the synthesis of multiple encounters with a territory—a synthesis through which memory reorganizes lived experience and consciousness grants continuity to dispersed fragments.

-Expansion of the world
+Expanse of the world

 Blown by the wind